 A Pulaski County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Pulaski County, Illinois Courthouse Records

 Pulaski County, IL Courthouse

 The Pulaski County Courthouse is located in Mound City, Illinois.
 Most records lost in a Fire on November 22, 1879.
 Some records damaged by water in a 1837 Flood.
 Learn More About State of Illinois Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Pulaski county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.